u1034266/wantokKibung/README.md

 wantokKibung
 ============
-# Wantok Kibung - Website README
+# Wantok Kibung - README
 Private project to create a "wantok kibung" site for a client.

 ## Overview